CliveDev0413/key-prompts-system-godot/README.md

 6. After setting the action variable, go to the [exporting section](#when-exporting) to know about what to do when exporting your game.

 # For the C# verison
+## **NOTICE: The C# version of this asset will not be continued!
+I will be keeping this guide here for the people that want to use the Godot 3 version!**

+---

 1. Follow the steps of the GDScript version but instead of using `Key Prompts System GDScript` folder, use the `Key Prompts System CSharp` folder.

 Now you have to install the [Newtonsoft Json.Net Nuget Package](https://www.newtonsoft.com/json).